Cyrano71/FullNode-Bitcoin/README.md

 # BitCoin-BlockChain

+## Shakespeare: Timon of Athens.

+“Gold, yellow, glittering, precious gold!
+Thus much of this, will make black white; foul, fair; Wrong, right; base, noble; old, young; coward, valiant.
+...
+What this, you gods?
+Why, this
+Will lug your priests and servants from your sides; Pluck stout men’s pillows from below their heads;
+This yellow slave
+Will knit and break religions; bless the accurs’d; Make the hoar leprosy ador’d; place thieves,
+And give them title, knee and approbation,
+With senators on the bench; this is it,
+That makes the wappen’d widow wed again:
+...
+Come damned earth,
+Though common whore of mankind.”

+## MyWork

 Implementation of a BlockChain Minor Node, and a Complete Fake Client Wallet :
 - Creation of Private and Public Key
 - Creation Script